LClel/foot_sole_texture_perception/README.md

 * Seaborn 0.11.1
 * Scipy 1.6.1
 * Scikit-learn - 0.23.2

-* FootSim - date 20/10/2022

-## Additional files required
-FootSim is required to process the raw data.
-Public FootSim repository can be found at https://github.com/ActiveTouchLab/footsim-python.
-Code for "Complexity of spatiotemporal plantar pressure patterns during everyday behaviours" is built upon that in the FootSim repository

 ## Acknowledgements
 LC is supported by a studentship from the MRC Discovery Medicine North (DiMeN)